Efficient preconditioners for coupled Stokes-Darcy problems with MAC scheme: Spectral analysis and numerical study: Introduction

-Preconditioners for GMRES method applied to solve the Stokes--Darcy problem, which is discretised by the finite element method, have been recently studied~\cite{Beik_Benzi_22, Cai_etal_09, Chidyagwai_etal_16, Boon-et-al-22}.
+Preconditioners for the GMRES method applied to solve the Stokes--Darcy problem discretised by the finite element method have been recently studied~\cite{Beik_Benzi_22,Cai_etal_09,Chidyagwai_etal_16,Boon-et-al-22}.
 In particular, a block diagonal and a block triangular preconditioner based on decoupling the Stokes--Darcy system were developed in~\cite{Cai_etal_09} for the case of the Beavers--Joseph--Saffman condition on the tangential velocity.
 A constraint preconditioner for this coupled problem was proposed in~\cite{Chidyagwai_etal_16}.
-Spectral and field-of-values analysis for the block triangular preconditioner from \cite{Cai_etal_09} and the constraint preconditioners from~\cite{Chidyagwai_etal_16} is conducted in~\cite{Beik_Benzi_22}.
+Spectral and field-of-values analysis for the block triangular preconditioner from \cite{Cai_etal_09} and the constraint preconditioners from~\cite{Chidyagwai_etal_16} was conducted in~\cite{Beik_Benzi_22}.

-In this paper, we focus on preconditioners for the Stokes--Darcy system discretised by the finite volume method on staggered grids (MAC scheme), since this discretisation scheme is mass conservative, stable and allows natural coupling across the fluid--porous interface, e.g.~\cite{Eymard_etal_10, Rybak_etal_15, Greif_He_2023}.
-The discretisation yields a symmetric matrix $\mathcal{A}_{\mathrm{BJS}}$ for the Beavers--Joseph--Saffman condition and a nearly symmetric matrix $\mathcal{A}_{\mathrm{BJ}}$ for the Beavers--Joseph condition.
-The matrices are displayed in equation~\eqref{eq:A-BJS-BJ} and illustrated in \cref{fig:domain-sparsity}.
+In this paper, we focus on preconditioners for the Stokes--Darcy system discretised by the finite volume method on staggered grids (MAC scheme), since this discretisation scheme is mass conservative, stable and allows natural coupling across the fluid--porous interface, e.g.~\cite{Eymard_etal_10,Rybak_etal_15,Greif_He_2023}.
+The discretisation of coupling conditions at the interface is crucial, and in contrast to~\cite{Greif_He_2023,Shiu-Ong-Lai-18} we develop a second order MAC scheme for the coupled problem.
+The discretisation yields a symmetric matrix $\mathcal{A}_{\mathrm{BJS}}$ for the Beavers--Joseph--Saffman condition and a non-symmetric matrix $\mathcal{A}_{\mathrm{BJ}}$ for the Beavers--Joseph condition.
+The matrices are displayed in equation~\eqref{eq:A-BJS-BJ} and illustrated in Fig.~\ref{fig:domain-sparsity}.
 Note that $\mathcal{A}_{\mathrm{BJS}}$ is a double saddle point matrix.
-There exist several efficient preconditioners for double saddle point problems in the literature, e.g. a block diagonal preconditioner was developed in~\cite{He_etal_21} and several block triangular preconditioners were proposed in~\cite{Beik_Benzi_18, He_etal_21, Huang-et-al-22, Greif_He_2023}.
+There exist several efficient preconditioners for double saddle point problems in the literature, e.g. a block diagonal preconditioner was developed in~\cite{He_etal_21} and several block triangular preconditioners were proposed in~\cite{Beik_Benzi_18,He_etal_21,Huang-et-al-22,Greif_He_2023}.
 The matrix $\mathcal{A}_{\mathrm{BJS}}$ can also be interpreted as a standard saddle point matrix.
-This implies that besides the results on the double saddle point problems, the results on the standard saddle point problems can be applied as well.
-Different types of preconditioners for such systems were established in~\cite{Axelsson_Neytcheva_03, Bramble_Pasciak_88, Perugia_Simoncini_00, Rozloznik, Saad_03}.
+This implies that besides results on the double saddle point problems, results on the standard saddle point problems can be applied as well.
+Different types of preconditioners for such systems were established, e.g.~\cite{Axelsson_Neytcheva_03,Bramble_Pasciak_88,Perugia_Simoncini_00,Rozloznik,Saad_03}.